Beauty As A Reflection Of Health

 How Chronic Inflammation Affects Appearance

-• Skin quality: Persistent inflammation damages collagen and elastin, leading to fine lines, wrinkles, dullness, and reduced elasticity.
+• Persistent inflammation damages collagen and elastin, leading to fine lines, wrinkles, dullness, and reduced elasticity.

-• Facial aging: Inflammatory processes contribute to tissue breakdown, volume loss, and sagging.
+• Inflammatory processes contribute to tissue breakdown, volume loss, and sagging.

-• Pigmentation and redness: Conditions such as rosacea, acne, and hyperpigmentation are often linked to systemic or localized inflammation.
+• Conditions such as rosacea, acne, and hyperpigmentation are often linked to systemic or localized inflammation.

-• Delayed healing: Elevated inflammation can impair recovery after esthetic procedures and reduce treatment longevity.
+• Elevated inflammation can impair recovery after esthetic procedures and reduce treatment longevity.

 Chronic inflammation may be driven by factors such as stress, poor sleep, insulin resistance, autoimmune conditions, gut imbalance, environmental toxins, and nutrient deficiencies.